Before you buy

 Unworn ready made coats may be returned within 14 days of dispatch for exchange or refund of the coat price but you will need to meet all additional costs including return postage, initial delivery cost and paypal charges if applicable.

 Made to measure coats cannot be returned unless faulty.
+The possible requirement to make small adjustments after receipt is forewarned and hence not a fault.

 Please read before returning a coat